 What to Do If You Suspect a Senior Has Been Abandoned

-- A senior looking lost or afraid while alone.
+Looking lost or afraid while alone.

-- A senior behaving erratically while alone, perhaps calling out another’s name or searching for someone.
+Behaving erratically while alone, perhaps calling out another’s name or searching for someone.

-- A senior who has not picked up his or her mail or appeared at usual places and times.
+Who has not picked up his or her mail or appeared at usual places and times.

-- A senior who appears malnourished, dehydrated, unkempt, or confused.
+Appearing malnourished, dehydrated, unkempt, or confused.